ScilifelabDataCentre/open-science-checklists/open_software_checklist.md

 ## MAKE YOUR SOFTWARE ACCESSIBLE AND INTEROPERABLE

-- [ ] **Provide Documentation:** Create a README.md (e.g. using [readme.so](https://readme.so/)) with installation instructions, usage examples, required prerequisites, contribution guidelines, and license information.
+- [ ] **Provide Documentation:** Create a README.md (e.g. using [readme.so](https://readme.so/)) with installation instructions, usage examples, required prerequisites, contribution guidelines, and licence information.

 - [ ] **Use Package Managers:** Specify dependencies via [package managers](https://en.wikipedia.org/wiki/List_of_software_package_management_systems) (e.g., pip, npm, mamba) for better compatibility and reproducibility.
 Include a dependency file (e.g. requirements.txt, environment.yml, or package.json) to allow others to easily install the necessary packages.
 Consider adding a lock file to ensure exact versions are used across environments.